ahk99/Registeration/README.md

 # Registeration
-A simple spring project for redirection
+A simple spring project for redirection.